hidglobal/digitalpersona-core/docs/maintain/build.md

 npm run api-doc
 ```

-The build output (Markdown files) will be put into a `./docs/api/` folder.
+The build output (API report files and Markdown documents) will be put into a `./dist/api/` folder.

 ## Build pipeline overview